haresahani/collaborative-whiteboard/README.md

 - Each PR must include a clear description and a testing plan.
 - Add unit and integration tests for all new logic.
 - Use `CHANGELOG.md` for major changes and release notes.
+- See full setup and troubleshooting guide in [CONTRIBUTING.md](.github/CONTRIBUTING.md)

 ## 📎 Useful Docs to Keep in `docs/`